gustavo30rocha/simple-rag/README.md

    - Cosine distance (0-2 range) is converted to cosine similarity (-1 to 1), then normalized to (0-1)
    - Formula: `similarity = 1 - distance`, then `normalized = (similarity + 1) / 2`
 5. **Response Generation**: The LLM generates an answer based on the retrieved context

+### Hybrid Search (Optional)

+When `--hybrid` is enabled, the system combines two search methods:

+1. **Vector Search (Dense)**: Semantic similarity using embeddings (finds conceptually similar content)
+2. **BM25 Search (Sparse)**: Keyword matching using the BM25 algorithm (finds exact term matches)
+3. **Score Combination**: Both scores are normalized to 0-1 range using min-max normalization, then combined:
+   - `combined_score = (hybrid_weight × vector_score) + ((1 - hybrid_weight) × bm25_score)`
+4. **Result Merging**: Top results from both methods are merged and re-ranked by combined score
+5. **Response Generation**: The LLM generates an answer based on the hybrid-retrieved context

+**Benefits of Hybrid Search:**
+- Better for queries with exact keywords (e.g., "Python", "REST API")
+- Still maintains semantic understanding
+- Combines the strengths of both approaches
+- Configurable weighting between semantic and keyword matching

 ## Configuration